deeenes/bioinfo-tools/README.md

-# Python resources for beginners...
+# Python and R resources for beginners...
 ## ...with special regard to science and data analysis applications
 Here you find a list of resources which might be for your help in learning Python, as well as a virtual environment where many tools are readily available for you.